-- Upcoming Meetings: If you would like to be included on our email list, please email us at firstname.lastname@example.org.
+- Upcoming Meetings: If you would like to be included on our email list, please email the Homeless Outreach Community Coalition.

-- Lake Elsinore Sheriff Department Changes – The Lake Elsinore Police Department has designated a team to deal with Quality of Life Issues 7 days a week.
-This team will be proactive in doing business & park checks, contacting the transient community to offer help or enforce any violations of law, panhandling issues, vandalism, etc., and respond to the calls for service associated with these types of issues.
-Currently, we have an entire team focused on quality of life issues including homelessness.
+- Lake Elsinore Sheriff Department Changes - The Lake Elsinore Police Department has designated a team to deal with Quality of Life Issues 7 days a week.
+This team will be proactive in doing business and park checks, contacting the transient community to offer help or enforce any violations of law, panhandling issues, vandalism, etc., and responding to the calls for service associated with these types of issues.
+Currently, we have an entire team focused on quality-of-life issues including homelessness.

-- Hepatitis A Information - Based on recent concerns about Hepatitis A related to homelessness, the County of Riverside has created a Frequently Asked Document to address these concerns.
+- Hepatitis A Information - Based on recent concerns about Hepatitis A related to homelessness, the County of Riverside has created a Frequently Asked Questions Document (PDF) to address these concerns.

 - Speakers Bureau - The City has developed a basic PowerPoint presentation that can be shared with local community members upon request.
 Help the City spread awareness about our efforts and what our community can do to help by hosting a special presentation for your organization.
-If interested, email Adam Gufarott at email@example.com.
+If interested, email Adam Gufarott.

-- Find out more about crime prevention at your business at www.lake-elsinore.org/businesscrimeprevention.
+- Find out more about crime prevention at your business.